Fentanyl Addiction Recovery in New Hampshire

 Fentanyl is a potent synthetic opioid with a quick onset and short duration.
 Fentanyl can be injected, dissolved through the mouth, worn as a patch, or sprayed through the nose.
 It is sometimes used to treat chronic or severe pain patients who are tolerant to other opioids.

-However, Fentanyl is significantly potent; it’s 50 times more powerful than morphine, which makes fentanyl addiction or abuse wellness critical.
+However, Fentanyl is significantly potent; it’s 50 times more powerful than morphine, which makes fentanyl addiction or abuse treatment critical.

 The opioid analgesic fentanyl is one of the most potent prescription painkillers.
 It is similar to morphine but comes in many forms, such as: